 Rollins Named a Voter-Friendly Campus

-For the third straight year, Rollins has been named a voter-friendly campus by a pair of national nonpartisan organizations.
-The College was one of just 124 universities in the nation to receive the designation for 2019–2020.
+For the fourth time since 2017, Rollins has been named a voter-friendly campus by a pair of national nonpartisan organizations.
+The College joins just 234 universities across the nation in earning the designation for 2021-22.

-Rollins was evaluated based on a campus action plan to engage student voters in 2018 and how the College facilitated democratic engagement efforts on campus.
-The Rollins College Democracy Project, a student-led civic engagement initiative, created a strategic road map to engage students in the electoral process.
+Rollins was evaluated based on a campus action plan to engage student voters in 2020, how the College facilitated democratic engagement efforts on campus, and a final analysis of campus-wide efforts in the face of the upheaval caused by a global pandemic.

-“Receiving this designation for a third consecutive year is singular proof of Rollins’ commitment to civic engagement and offering an education of and for global citizens and responsible leaders,” says Rollins President Grant Cornwell.
+“Receiving this designation is singular proof of Rollins’ commitment to civic engagement and offering an education of and for global citizens and responsible leaders,” says Rollins President Grant Cornwell.
 “The meaningful work of the Democracy Project is a prime example of our students’ capacity to inspire action in our democracy and cultivate positive social change.”

 May 19, 2022